-In particular, we computed for each of our subjects and for each of their visited sites, their most preferred topic, the sites' pages that were most correlated to their interests as well as a number of recommendations for customizing the presentation of their visited sites.
-The computations of these values were performed on a workstation with a 2.4GHz 2 CPU and 2GB of RAM and took roughly 50 hours to pre-process our experimental data, to estimate the user's topic and page preferences and to build recommendations for each of our subjects.
+In particular, we computed for each of our subjects and for each of their visited sites, their most preferred topic, their visitation goal, the sites' pages that were most correlated to their interests and goals as well as a number of recommendations for customizing the presentation of their visited sites.
+The computations of these values were performed on a workstation with a 2.4GHz 2 CPU and 2GB of RAM and took roughly 50 hours to pre-process our experimental data, to estimate the user's topic and page preferences, to mine the user intentions and to build recommendations for each of our subjects.

-B. Accuracy of User Interests Identification
+3.2 Accuracy of User Interests and Goals Identification

-In this section, we measure the accuracy of our methods in identifying the user site interests and in recommending useful pages to the site users.
+In this section, we measure the accuracy of our method in identifying the user site interests and goals as well as in recommending useful pages to the site users.
 In this respect, we are primarily concerned with both the accuracy of our method and the amount of log data it requires for estimating accurate user profiles.

-1) Accuracy of Identified User Interests: To measure the effectiveness of our model in identifying the user topic interests in their site navigations, we relied on a synthetic dataset that we generated by simulation based our experimental site transaction logs.
+3.2.1 Accuracy of Identified User Interests

+To measure the effectiveness of our model in identifying the user topic interests in their site navigations, we relied on a synthetic dataset that we generated by simulation based on our experimental site transaction logs.

 In our implementation, the number of sessions in the user's site accesses is fixed to S as an experimental parameter and we assign to every session page visits as follows.
 We set a random set of topics the user is interested in every session to T and we distribute an equal number of page visits V to each of the topics in every session.
-In our implementation we set V=35 based on the findings of [24] that the majority of sessions we compute the user's interest in each of the topics across sessions (equation 3).
+In our implementation we set V=35 based on the findings of [33] that the majority of sessions is 34 pages or longer.
+Once we generate a user's sessions we compute the user's interest in each of the topics across sessions (equation 3 in Section 2.1).
 Note that under our implementation the user's interest is equally distributed across the topics in each of the sessions and interest values are normalized to sum up to one.
 Based on the above, we derive a baseline topic interest estimation which we compare it against the estimations derived by our model.

 To evaluate the accuracy of our topic identification approach, we measure the relative error for our estimated site interests compared to the baseline estimation, which assumes equal weights for every topic.
-For our comparison, we use:
+For our comparison, we rely on:

 where T denotes the user's actual topic interests (i.e. baseline estimation) and Ti denotes the topic interests identified by our model.
-Figure 3 shows the results.
+Figure 4 shows the results.

-Fig. 3.
+Figure 4.
 Relative errors in estimated topic interests.